Skip to main content

 What is a Data Provider’s scope?

-Scope refers to the context of a Data Provider element, which determines the accessibility of the data it provides to other elements of the Graphics Package.
+Scope refers to the context of a Data Provider element, determining how its data can be accessed by other elements within the Graphics Package.
 There are two types of scope:

 1) Global

-A global Data Provider’s data will be accessible from anywhere in the Graphics Package, no matter if the elements binding to it aren’t nested within it, or if they are placed in a different Overlay or Scene.
+A Global Data Provider allows its data to be accessed anywhere within the Graphics Package, even if elements binding to it are in different Overlays or Scenes.
 It is globally accessible.
-Data Providers with global scopes are indicated with a green globe icon next to their names in the Elements Tree.
 We suggest you group all global Data Providers in a single Overlay for better organization.

 2) Local

-A local Data Providers’ data will be only accessible for the elements that are nested within that Data Provider in the Elements Tree.
-Those are elements in the Provider’s local scope.
+A Local Data Provider will be only accessible for the elements that are nested within that Data Provider in the Elements Tree.
+Those are elements in the Provider’s local scope, meaning the data is not accessible outside of it.

 How Local and Global scopes work